NotAShelf/nix-bindings/README.md

 - Access and set Nix configuration settings
 - Retrieve and handle errors programmatically

-using the generated Rust bindings.
+All while using the generated Rust bindings.

 > [!NOTE]
 > I have elected to add a test suite [^2] and some real-world usage examples.